ryo-s2000/CV/src/cv.md

 Feb 2019 - Jan 2020

 Involved in all phases of the software development life-cycle.
-- Create and maintain web site
+- Created and maintained web site
   - Launch website using AWS
-- Create API for delivery management system using Python
+- Created an API for delivery management system using Python
   - Mainly responsible for coding and testing
-- Create in-house business improvement application using Laravel
+- Created a in-house business improvement application using Laravel
   - I involved in all phases of the software development life-cycle from idea to deploy
   - I not only created it, but also communicated with users so that they could use it willingly.
 As a result, I was able to release excellent software that automates tedious tasks in a short period of time.